Vand0r/IBFRA2023/README.md

 ![](Figure2.jpg)
 *Visual summary of Realms, Biomes, EFGs and Regional subgroups (RS) in Japan (Level 1-4). (a): The area of different Biomes by Realms in Japan. (b): The number of RS in each EFG, where colour indicates whether the EFG was included for Japan by Keith et al. (2023) or not. (c): The percentage of surface area of each terrestrial RS by EFGs.
 The name of EFG and RS IDs are shown in Table 1.*

+## UGA in Megacities

+We are preparing an analysis comparing urban green areas in Tokyo and Bangkok, focusing on their potential as biodiversity refuge and providing ecosystem services.
+This research in part of a larger effort by APBON, the Asia-Pacific Biodiversity Observation Network, trying to map challenges faced by the region in contrast to European or North-American landscapes.

 # Selected past works